 Best thing you can do when looking to buy a home that needs renovations is hiring a professional home inspector.
 They are trained to see things that could cause the new homeowner problems down the road.
 The average cost for an inspection is between $400-$450 depending on the market.
 The inspector will look for signs of water damage, cracks in the foundation and other problems the potential homebuyer might miss.
 Homebuyers look at the carpet, wall color and things that are easy to see.
 They need to have an outside party look the home over for issues that they won’t be thinking about.

-We almost bought a house before the one we live in that had foundation issues.
-We had an accepted offer and had paid for a home inspection and the report stated in the lower level the inspector found foundation issues.
-We requested that they fix it before we continue with the purchase of the home.
+We almost bought and renovate a house, before the one we live in, that had foundation issues.
+We had an accepted offer and had paid for a home inspection.
+The report stated in the lower level the inspector found foundation issues.
+We requested that they fix it before we continue with the purchase of the home and starting the renovation process.
 The seller countered by dropping the price saying that the drop in price would more than take care of the issue.
 We decided that we did not know enough about the foundation issue to know that the drop in purchase price would actually cover the repair, and we walked away from the home.

 My parents are the perfect couple to explore the idea of buying a home that needs some renovations.
 Thirty plus years ago my parents, a young couple with 4 young children, bought a large old world charm home.
-It stole my mother’s heart with the deep brown walnut woodwork throughout the house.
+Although the house needed some renovations, it stole my mother’s heart with the deep brown walnut woodwork throughout the house.
 The home was built in 1890, it had 15 foot ceilings throughout the downstairs and 10 foot ceilings upstairs.
 It had an original claw foot bathtub.
 Most importantly it was over 2000 square feet for a growing family of six.
 We were leaving an 800 square foot home we had outgrown.

 When buying the home my parents knew there were going to be things that needed to be cosmetically as well as structurally to upkeep the home.
+The home renovation costs were part of their plan and budget.
 They planned on undertaking different projects over the course of the years to come.
 Planning on staying in this home for the long haul.
+Even the DIY renovation option was on the table.
 What they couldn’t see beyond the distance was the insane life they would have racing children around the entire state for different events they were involved in as young children.
+Maybe using home renovation companies in the future is a better idea than to plan to do some parts of the home renovation yourself.

-As the years went by, the home had a few DIY projects started but never finished.
+As the years went by, the home had a few DIY home renovation on a budget projects started, but never finished.
 Paint made it on some of the walls, wallpaper came down, carpet was removed and other house maintenance works.
 Any project that could be undertaken in a matter of 1-3 days with 4 kids running around was attempted.

 However the bigger projects never seem to make the cut!
 Needing to update electrical was going to be extremely expensive.
 Running the furnace was costing roughly $600 a month in the winter.
-This expense always ate into any savings they had for renovations.
+This expense always ate into any savings they had for home renovations.
+Our home renovation budget became tighter through time.

 Here it is 30 plus years later, my parents have since moved out of the home, and left it empty.
 They still own the home, and they have found that the only way to actually get the renovations done to the home is by not living in it with a family of six at the same time.
 Soon to come to the market in a few short months…my childhood home, filled with love character and a lot of needed renovations!